rzhangpku/VAA/README.md

 The valid process can be contained in each train epoch.

 ## Preprocess
-all the data preprocessing file in scripts/preprocessing.
+All the data preprocessing file in scripts/preprocessing.

 ### ESIM